60+ Traditional Greek Foods to Try (IMMEDIATELY)

 7. Choriatiki (Greek Salad)

-A blue bowl full of Greek Choriatiki.
+A blue bowl full of Choriatiki.

 PHOTO: IMARZI/SHUTTERSTOCK